andrewchou949/discord-bot/readme.md

             * Create a deploy-command.js
             * Perform "node deploy-command.js" in terminal
     *** NOTE: once there's changes on index.js, do CMD + Z to exit first, then "node index.js" again to take effect!
+    *** NOTE: for slash command that need to get info from external API, "axios" package can be used, and just do axios.get('API website')

     * Event Handling for the bots:
         * At this point, there are: